 If everything goes well and you get paid on time, you should always send a short note thanking your customer for the payment.

 Hope you liked this guide to create professional invoices and bill your clients.
-If you use any effective technique which you think will be useful to fellow entrepreneurs, please feel free to share it in comments below.
+If you use any effective technique which you think will be useful to fellow entrepreneurs, please feel free to share it in the comments below.

 Create Your First Invoice In Next 5 Minutes With ProfitBooks